Glossary

 End of the article on "SARL"

 Société par actions simplifiée.
-The french "société par actions simplifiée" is more or less equivalent to the "limited company" of english law.
-A société par actions simplifiée has its annual statements controlled by an independant body, and the annual summary and balance sheet are published.
-The head of a société par actions simplifiée is its "Président" (Chairman).
+The French "société par actions simplifiée" (SAS) is more or less equivalent to the "limited company" of English law or to a limited liability company under United States law.
+The head of a société par actions simplifiée is its "Président" (Chairman or President).
 However, this company, unlike the "société anonyme", does not have a board.
 The Président is also responsible for the operation of the company.
-The company may also have a "Directeur Général" (General manager), who has the same authority as the Président with respect to third parties.
+The company may also have a "Directeur Général" (General manager or CEO), who has the same authority as the Président with respect to third parties.

 End of the article on "Société par actions simplifiée"